 Welcome to beautiful Thayne, Wyoming

-We have an abundance of wildlife in the area which include Elk, Deer, Moose, Beaver, Ducks, Geese, Swans, and more.
-There are many receational opportunities and we are a complete community, having churches, schools, doctors, dentists, optometrists, grocery stores, banks, and many great small businesses, motels and restaurants.
-If you come to visit us, we are sure you will love us!
-Welcome.
+Thayne has an abundance of wildlife in the area including elk, deer, moose, beaver, ducks, geese, swans, and more.
+There are many receational opportunities and it is a complete community with churches, schools, doctors, dentists, optometrists, grocery stores, banks, motels, restaurants and many other small businesses.
+If you come to visit, we are sure you will love it.

 For more info: http://www.thayne-wy.com/

 The early visitors to this area included members of the Blackfoot, Crow, and Snake Indian Nations and fur trappers.
 One of those trappers was Osborne Russell.
 Mr. Russell recorded his first visit to this area in an excerpt from his writings "Journal of a Trapper" by Osborne Russell.

 "There are large quantities of Beaver and Otter living in these streams but the snow melting raises the water so high that our trappers made but slow progress in catching them.
 We stopped in this valley until the 20th of April then moved to the South East extremity and made an attempt to cross the mountain.
 The next day we travelled up a stream called Rush Creek in an East direction thro. a deep gorge in the mountain for about 12 miles which then widened about a mile into a smooth and rolling country here we staid the following day we then took a N E course over the divide and travelled about 12 Miles thro.
 Snow two or three feet deep and in many places drifts to the depth of 6 or 8 ft. deep.